manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_documents_to_a_table/Adding_rules_to_a_percolate_table.md

 <!-- example replace -->
 ## Replacing rules in a PQ table

-To replace an existing PQ rule with a new one in SQL just use a regular [REPLACE](../../Data_creation_and_modification/Updating_documents/REPLACE.md) command.
-There's a special syntax `?refresh=1` to replace a PQ rule **defined in JSON mode** via HTTP JSON interface.
+To replace an existing PQ rule with a new one in SQL, just use a regular [REPLACE](../../Data_creation_and_modification/Updating_documents/REPLACE.md) command.
+There's a special syntax `?refresh=1` to replace a PQ rule **defined in JSON mode** via the HTTP JSON interface.

 <!-- intro -->